hiperiondev/stack_vm/docs/index.rst

 * Global variables and arrays allocated in heap

   * Can allocate local arrays
+  * Arrays can contain any type of value, including arrays

 * Constants in the program area
 * Complete Assembler/Disassembler with directives easily expandable